shamblonaut/js-algorithms/README.md

-# Exercises on Recursion in JavaScript
+# Exercises on Algorithms in JavaScript
-Implementations of fibonacci and merge sort using recursive functions in JavaScript
+Implementations of various algorithms in JavaScript